 - Data is provided for input only after training has begun. - A start date and anticipated end date is provided for each unit of competency. - A list of units of competency in which the student is enrolled is also provided. - Before each data submission information is reviewed and updated as required. - Data is provided to the administration coordinator on hard copy each time competencies are achieved by students and when students have achieved the qualification. - After data entry a printout from the management system is provided to the trainer/assessor for checking, and returned with any corrections to the administration coordinator.
-This printout is signed and dated by the trainers and assessor as accurate. - After adjustments or corrections, the administration coordinator operator provides an updated printout for the trainer/assessor. - On completion of the course, unit outcomes are checked by the assessor to confirm outcomes and whether a certificate or a statement of attainment will be issued. - The administration coordinator will check to indicate partial completion or successful completion of the qualification. - The administration coordinator will provide the assessor with a final printout of results.
+This printout is signed and dated by the trainers and assessor as accurate. - · After adjustments or corrections, the administration coordinator operator provides an updated printout for the trainer/assessor. - On completion of the course, unit outcomes are checked by the assessor to confirm outcomes and whether a certificate or a statement of attainment will be issued. - The administration coordinator will check to indicate partial completion or successful completion of the qualification. - The administration coordinator will provide the assessor with a final printout of results. - School Based Students are assisted to update their secondary educational profiles with the Dept. of Education.